Managing noise from aircraft

 Each airport should have a noise management program to process complaints.
 Each airport should also have a noise management committee to develop related policies.

-For more information about Transport Canada’s role in aircraft noise reduction, use the following contact information:
+For more information about our role in aircraft noise reduction, contact the:

 Civil Aviation Communication Centre